mavnn/NuGetPlus/readme.md

 But most things should work.
 One caveat is that it requires a repositoryPath setting in a findable nuget.config (it loads settings files the same way as NuGet does).

+# Get involved!

+Pull requests gratefully accepted.
+The code has hacked together in a hurry as I learnt how NuGet had been built, so it could definitely be cleaned up.

+There's also a bunch of other functionality that is... a bit ropey... in the normal NuGet client, search as package search for packages with a lot of versions that could be added.